 - calling Rochester City Police Department by calling 911

 CRCDS Campus Security staff is not a sworn security force and will therefore refer all reports to the School administration and, if the reporting individual requests, to law enforcement.
 CRCDS and its Campus Security staff will cooperate in any law enforcement investigation of reported sexual misconduct to the fullest extent permitted by law.

 Security of and Access to the Campus:

 Campus buildings are locked according to their various uses.
-The apartment buildings are kept locked at all times.
 Strong Hall is open during normal office hours, (normally 8:30 AM– 4:00 PM), and whenever classes or special events are being held.
 At times, the hours may be extended to provide access to the library or chapel or for special events.
 Anyone requiring access to a locked area and who has the appropriate ID can contact the Security Officer on duty.